Random Locations of Periodic Stationary Processes: Distributions of intrinsic location functionals

 The converse of Theorem \ref{convexh}, that for an arbitrarily given intrinsic location functional $L$ and any distribution $F\in C(E_T)$ there exists a periodic stationary process $\mathbf X$ such that $F=F_{L,T}^{\mathbf X}$, is not true in general.
 For example, it can be easily checked that $L(g,I=[a,b]):=a$ is an intrinsic location functional.
 Yet the only possible distribution for $L$ on $[0,T]$ is a Dirac measure on the boundary 0.
 However, the next result shows that the converse does hold if we do not focus on any particular $L$, but collect the possible distributions for all the intrinsic locations functionals.
 In other words, any member in $C(E_T)$ can be the distribution of some intrinsic location functional on $[0,T]$ and some periodic stationary process with period $1$.
-More formally, define $I_T=\bigcup_L I_{L,T}$ to be the set of all possible distributions of intrinsic location functionals on $[0,T]$, then $I_T=C(E_T)$. \begin{theorem} For any $F\in C(E_T)$, there exists an intrinsic location functional and a periodic stationary process with period $1$ such that $F$ is the distribution of this intrinsic location for such process on $[0,T]$. \end{theorem}
+More formally, define $I_T=\bigcup_L I_{L,T}$ to be the set of all possible distributions of intrinsic location functionals on $[0,T]$, then $I_T=C(E_T)$.
+Here and throughout the paper, when we discuss the existence of a stochastic process without specifying the underlying probability space, the existence should be understood as that of the process together with the existence of a probability space on which the process is defined.